matekelemen/WRApp/readme.md

 # Setup

 Being an *"application"* of [KratosMultiphysics](https://github.com/KratosMultiphysics/Kratos), this project is meant to be compiled along kratos as an external app.
 Clone this repo and invoke `add_app` with its path in the kratos configure script.
+Note this application requires a few extra PRs that have been in limbo in the KratosMultiphysics repository.
+Use the ['wrapp' branch](https://github.com/kratosmultiphysics/kratos/tree/wrapp) instead.
 ```
 # configure.sh
 ...